HigherOrderCO/Kind/README.md

 Examples can be seen on the [main.eac](main.eac) file.

-## Relationship to SIC, Formality, etc.
+## Relationship with NASIC, Formality, etc.

 [Symmetric Interaction Combinators](https://pdfs.semanticscholar.org/1731/a6e49c6c2afda3e72256ba0afb34957377d3.pdf) are an universal interaction net system.
-They are the foundation for my optimal reducer implementations.
+They are a massively parallel, strongly confluent, graph-based model of computation, and the foundation for my optimal reducer implementations.

-[N-Ary Symmetric Interaction Combinators](https://github.com/moonad/nasic) (NASIC) are similar to Symmetric Interaction Combinators, except with 32-bit integers instead of boolean labels on nodes, for practical optimization purposes, allowing EAC terms to be compiled to single nodes.
-NASIC is like the "assembly language" of EAC and Formality, it is the system that can be implemented on GPUs, for example.
+[N-Ary Symmetric Interaction Combinators](https://github.com/moonad/nasic) (NASIC) are an adaptation of Symmetric Interaction Combinators with 32-bit instead of boolean labels, allowing practical EAC evaluation.
+It is like our assembly language / virtual machine.

 The [Symmetric Interaction Calculus](https://github.com/maiavictor/symmetric-interaction-calculus) is a textual syntax for Symmetric Interaction Combinators.
 As such, it is Turing-complete, and isn't an usual programming language due to global scopes.

-[Formality](https://github.com/moonad/formality) is a typed proof language that compiles to untyped EAC terms, which are then compiled to NASIC to run efficiently.
+[Formality](https://github.com/moonad/formality) is a proof language that compiles to untyped EAC terms, which are compiled to NASIC to run efficiently.